booksbyus/zguide/site/content/docs/chapter8.md

 title: '8.
 A Framework for Distributed Computing'
 ---

-# Chapter 8 - A Framework for Distributed Computing {#Chapter-A-Framework-for-Distributed-Computing}
+# Chapter 8 - A Framework for Distributed Computing {#moving-pieces}

 We've gone though a journey of understanding ZeroMQ in its many aspects.
 By now you may have started to build your own products using the techniques I explained, as well as others you've figured out yourself.
 You will start to face questions about how to make these products work in the real world.